EventStore/documentation/docs/cloud/provision/aws/README.md

 ![Incoming peering request](./images/aws-peering-3.png)
 :::

 Select the pending peering and click on `Actions` - `Accept request`.
-Validate the request details and ensure that all the details match the peering, which you can see in EventStoreDB Cloud console.
+Validate the request details and ensure that all the details match the peering, which you can see in Event Store Cloud console.
 If everything is correct, click on the `Yes, Accept` button.
 After you get a confirmation, you will see the peering in AWS console to become `Active`.
-Now, you can get back to EventStoreDB Cloud console, refresh the peering list to ensure that the pending record also changed its status to `Active`.
+Now, you can get back to Event Store Cloud console, refresh the peering list to ensure that the pending record also changed its status to `Active`.

 Now, although both networks are now connected, AWS doesn't create proper routes automatically.
 To finish the setup, open the AWS VPC details and click on the route table link, then on the `Routes` tab.
-There you'll see that the network has no route to the EventStoreDB Cloud network, so you need to create one.
+There you'll see that the network has no route to the Event Store Cloud network, so you need to create one.

 Click on `Edit routes` and then `Add route`.
-In the `Destination`, enter the CIDR of the EventStoreDB Cloud network.
+In the `Destination`, enter the CIDR of the Event Store Cloud network.
 For the `Target`, choose the `Peering Connection` option.

 ::: card
 ![AWS route](./images/aws-network-route.png)